Hassanm786/Springproject/README.md

 ## The demonstrated skills

-Project Management - Use of a Jira board to manage the tasks that needed to be complete.
+ * **Project Management:** - Use of a Jira board to manage the tasks that needed to be complete.
 * **Version Control System:** Github, easier to work with and user friendly.

 * **Database:** I used mySQL, which updates at midnight, something I found out in a way I didn't want to.